aws-samples/serverless-patterns/cognito-sns-sms-origination-id/README.md

     cdk deploy --all
     ```

+ **Note:** Make sure you deploy this solution in AWS Region you have dedicated [OriginationNumber](https://docs.aws.amazon.com/sns/latest/dg/channels-sms-originating-identities-origination-numbers.html) or SenderID registered with Aamazon SNS for the country you want to send SMS messages.

 ### How it works
 Amazon Cognito can be customized using lambda triggers for different flows.
 This solution uses the [custom SMS sender lambda trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-custom-sms-sender.html) to dynamically identify the country code using phone number library and set the origination id from the origination configuration file and send SMS message.